dutchmims/Planet_Market/README.md

 ### Readme Reformat

 I learnt a trick to reformat list items into table, by asking Perplexity to reformat parts of this document as empty markdown tables, and then adding my own text.
+Also i found this guide useful - <https://www.markdownguide.org/basic-syntax/>

 I looked through recent PP5 submissions, given the feedback on how to my first README was missing sections, and spent a lot of time into getting this right.
 I want to acknowledge Kieran Chambers's projects' readme for the additional structure and formating ideas.